Raaghavi-2007/PROMPT-ENGINEERING/README.md

 Generative AI combines probabilistic modeling, latent representations, and self-supervised learning to generate realistic and meaningful content across multiple modalities.

 ## ChatGPT:
-## 2. Focusing on Generative AI architectures. (like transformers).
+## 2. Focusing on Generative AI architectures. (like transformers):

 Transformer architecture is the foundation of most modern Generative AI systems.
 It was introduced in 2017 through the research paper Attention Is All You Need and has since become the dominant architecture for language and content generation tasks.